HoldrenCharles-FS/GameOfLife/README.md

 - Created Icons for Play, Pause and Next.
 Added Play and Next to tool strip.
 - Created a method for loading user settings and one for creating a new file if it doesn't exist.
 - Start / Pause options toggle states in GUI.
+- Added the basic logic for the game rules.
 ### 06/29/2021
 - Installed project template to Visual Studio.
 - Create the root markdown file.